 I love art so when I visit different parts of Europe, I love to check out their art museums.
 Every country is unique.
 Traphold museum was the first thing that came up on my search so I went to check it out.
 It is located in the southern part of Denmark and is one of the the most popular museums outside of Copenhagen.
 I am so glad I went and experienced this rare museum.

 Tapholt contains a large collection of sculptures, modern arts, product designs, and special expos.
 What I like about this museum is that it’s constantly changing.
 This gives other new and well established artists to demonstrate their art and shows us how they see the society through their eyes.

 I was lucky enough to catch an awesome exhibit called "EAT ME".
 The focal point of this exhibit is to focus on our lives and the world of food.
-See, taste, listen, smell and fell is the core of "EAT ME" exhibit.
+See, taste, listen, smell and feel is the whole meaning of the "EAT ME" exhibit.

 In the year of 1982, city of Kolding held a competition to find appropriate architects to design the new museum.
 The winners of the competition were Boje Lundgaard, Bente Aude, Sophus Frandsen and Svend Kirkegaard.

 They did an amazing job making the museum an attraction itself.
 Focal point of Trapholt is known as the “Long Wall” that divides the museum in half (east and west side).
 The wall is used as a walkway for customers to get to various rooms.
 Each room is different sized and shapes to give you the unique feel of the artist.
 Lind died in 1984 and was unable to see the opening of his museum